San Antonio Drunk Driving Accident Lawyers

 Drunk Driving Accident Investigations

 Our San Antonio drunk driving accident lawyers will begin an immediate investigation to collect and preserve all necessary evidence for your car wreck claim.
 We will retrieve police reports and medical records and consult with experts who can support your claim.
-If there is not sufficient insurance to compensate our client, we will investigate whether we can pursue a dram shop case against the establishment that served the alcohol to the drunk driver.
-We may find out where the driver was before the accident, who continued to serve the driver and whether the driver was obviously drunk.

 Frequently Asked Drunk Driving Questions